 Plodding along the road eyeing up the loch, I passed a bunch of young canoeists on a course and figured if I couldn’t get a ride I’d be better off getting on the water and riding the swell down to the east end.
 Before that decision became necessary, a car squeezing past saw my thumb his mirror and half an hour later dropped me at the loch’s east end.
-Rich worked for the local Outward Bounds kids adventure camps and spent his spare time adventuring himself on the islands and highlands.
-He told of some canoeists last winter who’d portaged the way I’d come yesterday and ended with one breaking her leg somewhere near Lochan Sagairt and getting helicoptered out (in fact I found the thread on that event here and there’s a video here).
+Rich worked for the local Outward Bounds kids camps and spent his spare time adventuring himself on the islands and highlands.
+He told of some canoeists last winter who’d portaged the way I’d come yesterday.
+One ended up breaking her leg somewhere near Lochan Sagairt and getting helicoptered out (in fact I found the thread on that event here and there’s a video here).
 Portaging a canoe from Loch Morar?
 Have these people not heard of packrafts?!

 Rich dropped me off somewhere near Clunes, a shopless wooded hamlet surrounded by retirement homes.
 I was back in tourist lands on the Great Glen Way footpath.
 Possibly as a result of yesterday’s efforts, I suddenly became ravenous and tore into my food bag to boil up a mug of soup and some stew-in-a-bag paste while the wind howled through the trees.
-The freeze-dried food I’d been eating was pretty tasty and very easy to prepare, but I knew that for once, I wasn’t eating enough.
+The freeze-dried food I’d been eating was pretty tasty and very easy to prepare, but for once, I wasn’t eating enough.
 Twenty kilometres away, Fort William would see to that.

-River Lochy to Fort William – riding the wavy trains
+River Lochy to Fort William: Riding the Wavy Trains

-So the trip was not to end at Rannoch station but instead on Rannoch moor.
-Next day the train dropped me off at lonely Corrour station, a mile away from the lovely wind-powered SYHA hostel alongside Loch Ossian.
+The next day the train dropped me off at lonely Corrour station, a mile away from the lovely wind-powered SYHA hostel alongside Loch Ossian.
 All that remained was to spend the afternoon paddling down with the wind to the Corrour estate lodge at the far end of the loch and walking back along the shore to satiate another ravenous appetite.

 I now have an idea about packrafting in Scotland: what sort of routes are optimal and what gear works best.
-The recce around Glen Pean made me realise that no matter how up for it you might be, hiking cross country across bogs and tussocks as I’d planned to do from Glen Nevis over to Blackwater and from there to Loch Laidon, would have been a hiding to nowhere while hauling a heavy pack.
+The recce around Glen Pean made me realise that no matter how up for it you might be, hiking cross-country across bogs and tussocks as I’d planned to do from Glen Nevis over to Blackwater and from there to Loch Laidon, would have been a hiding to nowhere while hauling a heavy pack.

 If I’d had the time I’d have followed the West Highland Way out of Fort William to Kinlochleven and on to the Kings House hotel in Glencoe (40kms – two days).
-From there an eastbound moor path passes close to Loch Laidon (we did it years later, right), either can be taken to reach Rannoch station.
+From there an eastbound moor path passes close to Loch Laidon (we did it years later, below); either can be taken to reach Rannoch station.